Computer Science Degree UK Entry Requirements

 While interviews were traditionally held in person, remote interviews are now more common, with Oxford only using remote interviews and Cambridge using a mixture.

-The interviews are your chance to truly present yourself, your interest in the subject and your practical abilities.
+The Computer Science interviews are your chance to truly present yourself, your interest in the subject and your practical abilities.
 It’s important to have a strategy when going into your interview while also being ready to be spontaneous and tackle unexpected questions.
 The interviewers aren’t trying to catch you out but they want to be sure that you would be a good fit for the university, something that’s incredibly important for them considering how many applications they receive.

 Once interviews are completed in December, offers from Oxbridge will be sent out as early as January.
 Non-Oxbridge universities will usually be a bit longer, with the final deadline for offers being in July.